-This deliverable is the final output of Task 4.4 and tackles the semantic interoperability issues that arise in the Internet of Things (IoT) domain [1].
+This deliverable tackles the semantic interoperability issues that arise in the Internet of Things (IoT) domain [1].
 Semantic interoperability is the designed property where various systems can interact with each other and exchange data with unambiguous, shared meaning.
-This enables knowledge discovery, machine computable reasoning and federation of different information systems.
+This enables knowledge discovery, machine computable reasoning, and federation of different information systems.

-Interoperability is materialized by including information regarding the data (metadata) and linking each element to a commonly agreed and shared vocabulary.
-Thus, the meaning of the data is exchanged along with the data itself in a self-describing information package.
+Interoperability is materialized by including information regarding the data (metadata) and linking each element to a commonly shared vocabulary.
+Thus, the meaning of the data is exchanged along the data itself in a self-describing information package.
 The shared vocabulary and the association to an ontology enable machine interoperation, logic, and inference.
 Ontology is an explicit specification of a conceptualisation and includes a formal representation of the properties and relations between the entities, concepts and data of a specific application domain.